- Have you ever wanted to get something done for your community?

 Extra responsibilities

-Some councillors take on extra responsibilities such as being a member of the executive, chairing a committee, or acting as a party spokesperson, all of which can contribute to a heavier workload.
+Some councillors take on extra responsibilities such as being a member of the executive, chairing a committee, or acting as a party spokesperson.
+These can contribute to a heavier workload.

 You will receive an induction programme following election, with ongoing training and development to help you perform your role.